 We are starting a series of blog posts where we will share how Ant Media Server is scaled up to 100K viewers step by step.
-Let’s start with 10K as first step 🙂 In some use cases such as trivia quiz apps, webinars, conference room applications; you may need Ultra-Low Latency using WebRTC with a large number of viewers and publishers and therefore you may need to scale up your solution to support 10K viewers which could be achieved with Ant Media Server scaling solution.
+Let’s start with 10K as the first step 🙂 In some use cases such as trivia quiz apps, webinars, and conference room applications; you may need Ultra-Low Latency using WebRTC with a large number of viewers and publishers and therefore you may need to scale up your solution to support 10K viewers which could be achieved with Ant Media Server scaling solution.

 Today I’m going to show you how easy to perform a load test with 10K viewers which is just the beginning of our new blog series.
 In the future, we are going to publish new blogs about our load tests supporting an increased number of viewers that will go up to 100K.

 In order to monitor the test, you need to have some tools as a prerequisite.
 We are going to explain how to use those tools step by step.
 By performing these steps you can also perform the test by yourself.